NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 (2) Writing in "Data memory" is as same as operation in register files.
 First of all, the "clock" is set to 1 and the value at the "address" will be updated to that in "data in".

-(3) "Date memory" is in so-called "memory", namely a piece of physical bar of memory.
+(3) "Data memory" is in so-called "memory", namely a piece of physical bar of memory.

 #### 4.3 Sequential Y86 Implementations